ibm-cloud-docs/databases-for-postgresql/howto-extensions.md

 ### pgaudit
 {: #pgaudit}

-- `pgaudit` libraries are preloaded and do not require execution of `create extension pgaudit`.
-For more information, see [Logging with pgAudit](/docs/databases-for-postgresql?topic=databases-for-postgresql-pgaudit) to enable pgaudit logs.
+- `pgaudit` libraries are preloaded and do not require the execution of `create extension pgaudit`.
+For more information, see [Logging with pgAudit](/docs/databases-for-postgresql?topic=databases-for-postgresql-pgaudit) to enable `pgaudit` logs.

 ### pgvector